Winter Workshop Series at Vintage Virginia Apples

 Beginning Farmer Workshop Series

-Lousia County Extension Office – January 26, February 15, March 16, and May TBA
+Lousia County Extension Office – March 16

 A Beginning Farmer Workshop Series that will be held in and around Louisa County meeting monthly beginning in January.
 The cost is $10 per person per workshop.
 You must register at least one week before each workshop (for workshops with less than 10 participants one week out we reserve the right to cancel.)
 PS- You don’t have to be a “beginning farmer” to register- many of these workshops are very applicable to anyone who farms!
 Please contact Sarah Sharpe, firstname.lastname@example.org to register.